ipums/ipums.github.io/_posts/2018/2018-09-28-the-gpl-license-and-linking-still-unclear-after-30-years.markdown

 As it turns out, I don't need to merely wonder about the community's intentions.
 The R Consortium [conducted a survey](https://www.r-consortium.org/blog/2018/04/12/package-licensing-would-the-r-community-like-some-help-feedback-from-the-trenches) last year on this topic.
 Here's some of what they found:
 * 60% of respondents want other software developers to be able to use their package(s) without imposing license requirements on the software that uses their package (via API), with only 15% disagreeing.
-* The most popular license used among respondents is ‘GPL-3’ at 35% with ‘GPL-2 | GPL-3’ a close second at 34%, and ‘GPL-2’ next at 24%.
+* The most popular license used among respondents is 'GPL-3' at 35% with 'GPL-2 or GPL-3’ a close second at 34% and ‘GPL-2’ next at 24%.

 Those two findings confirm that there is indeed a lot of confusion about licensing in the R community.
 Perhaps it is time for that reckoning after all.